All Episodes

 Growing, albeit, but small.

-We are going to have, they say, the largest fireworks Demonstration in the state of Nevada.
+We are going to have, they say, the largest fireworks demonstration in the state of Nevada.

 So it really might be worth your while if you're in driving distance to come to a small town like Trump to see the biggest fireworks display.

-I mean we're talking thousands of shells.
+I mean, we're talking thousands of shells, thousands and thousands of shells.

-A big 16-inch guns.
+Big 16-inch guns.

 I don't know where they got them.